SaiDhanyaUmesh/Band-Pass-Filter/README.md

 This project involves the design and implementation of a **Band-Pass Filter** that allows signals within a specific frequency range to pass while attenuating frequencies outside this range.
 The circuit is designed using **active components** to achieve the desired filtering characteristics.

 ## Objectives
-- Design and simulate a band-pass filter for a specific frequency range.
+- Design an active bandpass filter using operational amplifiers for high precision and performance.
-- Achieve precise filtering using **RC/RLC/Op-Amp based circuit**.
+- Achieve a high Quality Factor (Q-Factor) to ensure a sharp frequency response.
-- Implement a PCB layout to enhance circuit stability and reduce noise.
+- Design a differential amplifier to be used in the bandpass filter for enhanced signal amplification, reduction of common-mode noise and improved performance in high-frequency applications.

 ### Results
 | Parameter                  | Value  |